AyeCode/userswp/readme.txt

 * Icon url in custom field icon does not working - FIXED
 * Merge UWP GeoDirectory functionality into UWP core - CHANGED
 * First/Last name fields breaks the design if labels are displayed in forms - FIXED
+* after login it should redirect to prev page - FIXED

 = 1.0.11 =
 * Some emails have an extra opening p tag - FIXED